Michael Brennan (poet): Poetry International Web

-Brennan has contributed as a critic for Australian Book Review.

 Vagabond Press

-Brennan first began publishing with the Vagabond Press in July, 1999.
-The first titles published by the Vagabond Press were two chapbooks, ‘The Dead’ written by poet David Brooks and ‘Falling Objects’ by Nick Riemer.
-The chapbooks were the first of the Rare Objects Series, which would grow to include over 100 different collections by 2014.
+Brennan established Vagabond Press in July 1999.
+Vagabond Press started with the Rare Objects Series, small handmade chapbooks of poetry, which would grow to include over 100 different authors by 2014.
 All titles in the series are written by Australian poets.
 The concept of the Rare Objects Series is that there are only a limited number of copies of each title, with only 100 being published each time.
 Each copy of each title throughout the series was signed by the author, and given a number from 1–100.
-The Vagabond Press has stated that the series was based on “a combination of the design values of French press Fata Morgana and Neil Astley's beautiful Poetical Histories series”.
+Vagabond Press has stated that the series was based on “a combination of the design values of French press Fata Morgana and Neil Astley's beautiful Poetical Histories series”..
+Building on the success of the Rare Objects Series, Vagabond Press started publishing full-length collections.

-Brennan has stated that the Vagabond Press “started with $500 and … basically built from there” and that he looks for “shared commitment” in the authors he chooses to publishes, due to the limited resources that the Vagabond Press has to work with.
-In his interview with Australian Book Review for Publisher of the Month, Brennan stated “Twenty years of unpaid labour followed” the founding of the Vagabond Press.
-The Vagabond Press has published the work of writers from Australia, France, England and America.

-Work that Brennan has published with The Vagabond Press includes Kate Lilley's award-winning poetry collection Tilt, which won the Victorian Premier's Literary Award for Poetry in 2019.
-In an interview with The University of Sydney, Lilley stated “My publisher, Michael Brennan, started Vagabond Press at this university and has built a wonderful list.
-I'm immensely grateful to him”.

-Whilst the home base for the Vagabond Press is in Marrickville, Sydney, Australia, Brennan spent 15 years publishing abroad in Japan, from 2004 to 2019.On Brennan's return to Sydney he planned to increase the sustainability of The Vagabond Press and “explore new trajectories, such as novellas and essays”.
+As of 2026, Vagabond Press has published over 300 titles and won or shortlisted for all the key literary awards for poetry in Australia thanks to the support of Creative Australia and the global community of readers of Vagabond books.